Texas Instruments Incorporated

 Areas of Concern

-The stock receives a Fundamental Health Score of 49.1/100 based on profitability, valuation, growth, and balance sheet metrics.
-The D grade reflects weak fundamentals and significant financial concerns.
+The stock receives a Fundamental Health Score of 75.8/100 based on profitability, valuation, growth, and balance sheet metrics.
+The B grade reflects solid fundamentals with room for improvement in valuation or growth.

 Fundamental Health Score